Bach FAQ 110

 First, we estimate that the average life expectancy of Germans and French folks was sort of the same.
 Chopin had been born 1810 close to Warsaw and he died at age 1850 in Paris.
 So, he grew to 39 years old.
 That might be the average age to the point, at which all people died in this epoch.
 So ...
 I mean ... on average.
 Well ... you just know (me).

-An excellent information regarding the theme "How old id Mozart die, how old did Bach grow, how old did Verdi and Co. is what you find - by the way – by Thomas L. Baier – with a click to his website / Blog Dorfling by Peter Karg.
+Excellent information regarding the theme "How old did Mozart die, how old did Bach grow, how old did Verdi and Co. is what you find - by the way – by Thomas L. Baier ... with a click to his website / Blog Dorfling by Peter Karg.
 Thank you for the information regarding the life expectancy in these several epochs.
-Thanks for that ... yes, again!
+Thanks for that ... yes ... again!

-Bach calendars, pipe organ calendars, composers calendars and music calendars are the perfect gifts for musicians: 3 sizes, European style, 2019 + 2020.
-To the Shop.
+Bach calendars, pipe organ calendars, composers calendars and music calendars are the perfect gifts for musicians: three sizes, European style and US style, 2023 + 2024.
+To the shop.